jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbtokenstore/write/issuefor.md

 {% tab title="Step by step" %}
 **Issues an owner's ERC-20 Tokens that'll be used when claiming tokens.**

-_Deploys an owner's Token ERC-20 token contract._
+_Deploys an project's ERC-20 token contract._

-_Only a project owner or operator can issue its token._
+_Only a project's current controller can issue its token._

 # Definition